Board of Directors

 CreaTV San Jose is led by a board of community volunteers.
 The board is made up of up to fifteen directors who are appointed by a majority of the board.
 In striving to build equity on the board, in our organizational culture, and within our policies and procedures, CreaTV shall focus board representation through the following lens:

-- We prioritize to have a diversity of representation from historically underserved communities,
+• We prioritize to have a diversity of representation from historically underrepresented communities,

-- We prioritize board membership in ways that creates pathways to shifting power from underserved community members,
+• We prioritize board membership in ways that creates pathways to shifting power from underrepresented community members,

-Board meetings take place every month, on Wednesdays at 4:30pm, and are open to the public.
-If you would like to join or if you are interested in learning more about our board of directors, please contact Michael Elliott, Governance Chair, michael.elliott(at)hhs.sccgov.org.
+Board meetings take place every other month, on Wednesdays at 5:30pm, and are open to the public.
+If you would like to join or if you are interested in learning more about our board of directors, please contact Chad Johnston, chad.johnston(at)creatvsj.org.

 Tanuja is a seasoned non-profit leader with more than two decades of experience in non-profit leadership, strategy, program management and marketing in corporate and non-profit environments.
 Currently working on strategic projects for Silicon Valley Creates, she is passionate about community building through creative endeavors.
 In her past role as Executive Director of the India Community Center, she was instrumental in growing the organization and leading it on a path to sustainability.
 She is passionate about curating meaningful and sustainable connections between non-profit organizations and industry especially in the areas of arts access and workforce development.